About the Erd\"{o}s-Hajnal conjecture for seven-vertex tournaments

 \section{Abstract}

 A celebrated unresolved conjecture of Erd\"{o}s and Hajnal states that for every undirected graph $H$ there exists $ \epsilon(H) > 0 $ such that every undirected graph on $ n $ vertices that does not contain $H$ as an induced subgraph contains a clique or a stable set of size at least $ n^{\epsilon(H)} $.
 The conjecture has a directed equivalent version stating that for every tournament $H$ there exists $ \epsilon(H) > 0 $ such that every $H-$free $n-$vertex tournament $T$ contains a transitive subtournament of order at least $ n^{\epsilon(H)} $.
 Both the directed and the undirected versions of the conjecture are known to be true for small graphs (tournaments).
-So far the conjecture was proved only for some specific families of prime tournaments (Berger et al., $2014$ \cite{polll}; Choromanski, $2015$ \cite{kg}), tournaments constructed according to the \textit{so$-$called substitution procedure} (Alon et al., $2001$ \cite{fdo}) allowing to build bigger graphs, and for all five$-$vertex tournaments (Berger et al. $2014$ \cite{polll}).
-Recently the conjecture was proved for all six$-$vertex tournament, with one exception (Berger et al. $2018$ \cite{bnmm}), but the question about the correctness of the conjecture for all seven$-$vertex tournaments remained open.
+So far the conjecture was proved only for some specific families of prime tournaments, tournaments constructed according to the so$-$called substitution procedure allowing to build bigger graphs, and for all five$-$vertex tournaments.
+Recently the conjecture was proved for all six$-$vertex tournament, with one exception, but the question about the correctness of the conjecture for all seven$-$vertex tournaments remained open.
 In this paper we prove the correctness of the conjecture for several seven$-$vertex tournaments.